 Short chopped fibre feeds can be used to partially or completely replace hay which may be necessary for older horses but also for younger horses when hay is in short supply.
 Chopped fibres should replace hay on a weight for weight basis.
-The inclusion of pellets and oil are two factors that mean Dengie Hi-Fi Molasses Free is recommended only as a partial forage replacer but it can still be fed at levels up to 1kg per 100kgs bodyweight.
+The level of oil is why Dengie Hi-Fi Molasses Free is recommended as a partial forage replacer rather than an total one but it can still be fed at levels up to 1kg per 100kgs bodyweight.